Value-Based Pricing Strategies to Boost Growth

 • Graphic design: where will your creations be used?
 Is it for a simple blog post, one-off advertising campaign, or is the company planning to rebrand their entire product line with your new design?
 Each scenario will respectively warrant a higher price tag because your graphic design becomes more critical to the client and their business.

 • Podcast creation: are your services aiding the client’s supplementary content marketing channel (e.g. ZipRecruiter’s Rise and Grind podcast), or is the podcast the core of their business (like Joe Rogan)?
-If your services have a higher degree of impact on the client’s revenue, then the client will want to feel like they’re hiring top-notch talent for the job—and you can make them feel that way with a premium pricing approach.
+If your services have a higher degree of impact on the client’s revenue, then the client will want to feel like they’re hiring top-notch talent for the job—and you can make them feel that way with premium pricing.

 • Social media management: most brands today have a social media presence.
 But you shouldn’t base your rates on that minimum requirement.
 Ask questions about how the client wants to leverage their social channels.
 Do they want to just look alive, build credibility, or is their community engagement crucial for recurring revenue?
 This tells you exactly how much they value social media efforts, and how much you can charge accordingly.